isabella232/data-workbench.en-1/help/home/c-get-started/c-work-worksp/c-share-wksp.md

 ---
 description: You can use the Export workspace menu to print and export workspaces to .png files or to Excel.
-seo-description: You can use the Export workspace menu to print and export workspaces to .png files or to Excel.
-seo-title: Share a workspace
 solution: Analytics
 title: Share a workspace
 topic: Data workbench